collapsed-stacks/startups/questions/286/how-to-narrow-down-your-target-market.md

 - tagged: `business-plan`, `target-market`
 - score: 5

-<p>I'm working on an idea where the potential market is all consumers who go on vacation; It's a travel related business.</p>
+I'm working on an idea where the potential market is all consumers who go on vacation; It's a travel related business.

-<p>Are there any processes or best practices for narrowing down your total potential market to a target market.
-So far, I've only come up with starting geographically.</p>
+Are there any processes or best practices for narrowing down your total potential market to a target market.
+So far, I've only come up with starting geographically.

 ## Answer 288